-- create, maintain and oversee delivery of the statutory Regional Transport Strategy; - engage proactively as a statutory Community Planning partner and support the achievement of Community Planning outcomes; - engage as a Key Agency in the Development Planning process at a regional and local level; - support the achievement of statutory Climate Change objectives as set out in the Climate Change (Scotland) Act 2009 and associated Guidance; and - to meet the requirements of the Equality Act 2010 and the Equality Act (Specific Duties) (Scotland) Regulations 2012.
+- create, maintain and oversee delivery of the statutory Regional Transport Strategy; - engage proactively as a statutory Community Planning partner and support the achievement of Community Planning outcomes; - engage as a Key Agency in the Development Planning process at a regional and local level: - support the achievement of statutory Climate Change objectives as set out in the Climate Change (Scotland) Act 2009 and associated Guidance; and - to meet the requirements of the Equality Act 2010 and the Equality Act (Specific Duties) (Scotland) Regulations 2012.

-The Partnership Board consists of 10 Councillor Members appointed by our 4 partner Councils plus 5 non-Councillor Members who are appointed by the Partnership with endorsement by Scottish Ministers.
+The Partnership Board consists of 10 Councillor Members appointed by our 4 partner Councils plus up to 5 non-Council Members who are appointed by the Partnership with endorsement by Scottish Ministers.
+There is a current vacancy for a non-Council member on the Board and this will be advertised during the summer with a view to confirming an appointment at the September Board meeting.